Discover the Joy of

 The

-Montessori House is dedicated to providing you and your child with a genuine Montessori environment and follows the procedures outlined below.
+Lavender House is dedicated to providing you and your child with a genuine Montessori environment and follows the principles outlined below.

 • We’ve designed a space where kids may learn at their speed based on what they’re good at and interested in.
 Students will engage in independent, collaborative, and collaborative group work.